nirma4869/Web-Application-Development/readme.md

 ### General Technologies

-Throughout the project, Docker was used to run applications in isolated containers, and Git was employed for version control.
+Throughout the project Node.js was used, Docker was used to run applications in isolated containers, and Git was used for version control.